mharen/mharen.github.io/blog/2010/2010-12-life-lessons-about-glitter.md

 ![chart%5B2%5D.png](chart%5B2%5D.png)<font size="1">(this is inverted because I messed up and didn’t want to start over)</font>

 Don’t get me wrong—we made her (help) clean it up and that led to a lot of tears—but I really wasn’t as angry with this whole situation as I would have predicted.
 That’s the life lesson, I guess.
-After replacing the upstairs carpet because of the great <a href="http://footedjammies.blogspot.com/2010/04/our-day-in-pictures.html" target="_blank">paint-everywhere-even-on-the-dog-omg-are-you-kidding</a> incident of 2010 (featured on <a href="http://www.shitmykidsruined.com/2010/05/14/acrylic-paint/" target="_blank">shitmykidsruined.com</a>), a bucket of glitter’s just not so bad.
+After replacing the upstairs carpet because of the great [paint-everywhere-even-on-the-dog-omg-are-you-kidding](http://footedjammies.blogspot.com/2010/04/our-day-in-pictures.html" target="_blank) incident of 2010 (featured on [shitmykidsruined.com](http://www.shitmykidsruined.com/2010/05/14/acrylic-paint/" target="_blank)), a bucket of glitter’s just not so bad.

 But glitter is <strong>banned</strong> from my home.
 I’m not a fool.